brainhack-school2020/NiloufarFar_ConnectivitiesInBrainNetworkActivities/README.md

 In this project I will use DMD Algorithm to construct the modes of brain activities during resting-state.

+## Data

+Used data is from the Human Connectome Project(HCP) 7 Tesla fMRI dataset, mapping in 181 healthy young adults (1.6-mm resolution), which is the largest freely available collection of retinotopy data.
+We have selected the first eleven samples with the highest quality.
+The atlas used on data is Harvard-Oxford atlas that it considers the probability distribution for each brain region, on display.

 ## What is Dynamic Mode Decomposition?

 Dynamic mode decomposition is a powerful data-driven method to extract spatial-temporal coherent structures( DMD modes) from high dimensional data and give you a linear model for how those evolve in time.